 Research conducted by Great Place to Work found that 7 out of 10 people believe that managers play favourites at work.
-We also found that 47% of employees think that promotions are fairly awarded at their workplaces.
+This same research also found that just 47% of employees think that promotions are fairly awarded at their workplaces.
 In contrast, of over 20,000 employees surveyed across Ireland’s Best Workplaces, 75% agree that promotions in their organisations go to those who best deserve them, and 74% agreed managers avoid playing favourites.
 So why is the contrast so pronounced?
 How are Great Workplaces ensuring a fair process for promotions?
 Keep reading to find out.

 1. Care about employees' personal growth